kometenstaub/obsidian-color-schemes/README.md

 The experiment proved to be unsuccessful.

-Instead this plugin may now serve a purpose to quickly discover which elements use which colour variables.
+Instead this plugin may now serve a purpose for quickly discovering which elements use which colour variables.

 ---